 Meteorites are not flat

-If the rock with no fusion crust is flat or has a flat side, then it is not a meteorite
+If the rock is flat, then it is not a meteorite

-Meteorites do not have flat parts.
-I have been sent photos of meteorwrongs with four kinds of flatness.
+Few meteorites have flat parts.
+I have been sent photos of meteorwrongs with four kinds of flatness:

 - Layered sedimentary rocks that are flat on two sides.
 Meteorites are not layered.
 Terrestrial sedimentary rocks are layered because Earth has wind, standing water, and gravity.
 Meteorites come from places with little or no wind, no oceans, and little gravity.